-The current Toyota Yaris is a big improvement on the model it replaces, but is still some way off being a serious contender in the fiercely contested supermini class.
-Its style takes inspiration from the rest of the Toyota range including the Verso MPV and Prius hatchback, and looks good next to rivals like the Ford Fiesta and bargain Hyundai i20.
-It offers a long list of standard equipment in a practical body, and although list prices are rather high, it comes with an extensive warranty and used values are strong.
-There's a range of economical petrol and diesel engines, as well as an environmentally friendly hybrid, which emits a tax-busting 79g/km of CO2.
-If you want a dependable small car that is comfortable to drive and offers plenty of interior practicality, the Toyota Yaris could be the supermini for you.
+The latest Toyota Yaris marks a major improvement over the older model that it replaces, but still trails behind some of the more serious contenders in the fiercely contested supermini class.
+Its exterior looks are in line with the rest of the Toyota range, especially the Toyota Verso MPV and the Toyota Prius hatchback, and it does still look good when compared with rivals such as the Hyundai i20 and Ford Fiesta – although the Fiesta's recent facelift has raised its game somewhat.
+The Yaris does have a long list of equipment and accessories that come fitted as standard, all housed in a practical body.
+The list prices are a bit high, but you do get an extensive warranty and the promise of good resale values getting you some of your money back when you sell it in the used car market.
+There's a range of economical petrol and diesel engines, plus a newer environmentally friendly hybrid that emits a tax-avoiding 79g/km of CO2 and returns an excellent 81mpg in fuel economy.
+You can get the Yaris in six specifications – the entry-level T2, then the Edition, mid-range TR and SR, then the Trend and T Spirit.
+So if you want a dependable, comfortable small car that is easy to drive and offers lots of interior practicality, the Toyota Yaris could be the supermini for you.